WatForm/fortress/README.md

     * Binaries are [available here](https://github.com/Z3Prover/z3/releases).
     * If using MacOS, we recommend using Homebrew: `brew install z3`.
     * If on `Ubuntu`, do not use `apt-get`, since its version of Z3 is out of date.
-* A command line installation of the `CVC4` SMT solver.
+* If using CVC4, a command line installation of the `CVC4` SMT solver.
     * If using MacOS, we recommend using Homebrew: `brew tap cvc4/cvc4 && brew install cvc4`.
 * The sbt build tool.